farscape-project/nekrs_examples/README.md

 # nekrs_examples

-Documented example cases for NekRS and Cardinal
+This repository contains a set of documented example cases for running problems with NekRS, and coupling to MOOSE using Cardinal.